cattacular/cattacular.github.io/_pages/Jatom-Synergies.md

 Jatom synergies mission is to help creative people meet their goals.
 We accomplish this by getting to know you and your work, then help to connect you with a curated selection of resources set you up for success.

-By help individuals or buisnesses leverage the amazing and often times free technology/information avalible today.
-We can increase your independance and reach, allowing you to acheive more than ever before.
+By helping individuals or buisnesses leverage the amazing and often times free technology avalible today, We can increase your effectiveness.
+Allowing you to acheive more than ever before.

-we also will do a detailed analasis of workflow so each step from start to finish is crystal clear.
+We also will do a detailed analasis of workflow so each step from start to finish is crystal clear.

 | **Package** |  **Price**  | **Description** |
 | --- | --- | --- |